 The Iowa Hunger Summit gathers leaders from across Iowa representing community organizations, business and industry, state and local government, social agencies, churches and religious communities, schools and universities, civic and social clubs, and other individuals and groups that lead or participate in projects to confront hunger.
 The annual Iowa Hunger Summit is attended by between 500 to 700 hunger fighters from across the state.

-Join us at the 2020 Iowa Hunger Summit on Monday, October 12, at the Downtown Des Moines Marriott Hotel, as we:
+Join us for the week-long, virtual 2020 Iowa Hunger Summit - Monday, October 19 - October 23 as we:

 - Share information about the many outstanding efforts of Iowans toward ensuring adequate food for all;

 - Encourage Iowans to continue and expand these efforts;